electron/electronjs.org-old/README.md

 Electron is an open source project with a global contributor community.
-We want everyone to feel safe in our community, and we welcome participation from people of all backgrounds, regardless of experience level, age, gender identity, race, religion, or nationality.
+We want everyone to feel safe in our community, and we welcome participation from people of all backgrounds, regardless of experience level, age, gender identity, race, religion, or nationality please conrtibute your valuable suggestion we will be very thankful to you

 All participants are expected to uphold the [Code of Conduct](CODE_OF_CONDUCT.md).